xyao-wu/SGLP-Net/README.md

 # SGLP-Net
-The official implementation of SGLP-Net
+The official implementation of SGLP-Net.

+The code and model will be publicly available at a later time.